Apple has been due to launch its own charging mat called AirPower for over a year now - but it finally looks like we'll get it in the coming weeks.

 Sonny Dickson adds that "the mechanism being used for multi-device charging... is proving extremely difficult to build or refine, and has been resulting in a significant amount of interference...which reduces the efficiency of the charging mat, and contributes to the heat issues that engineers are facing."

 Back to Gruber: "Last year Apple was apparently swayed by arguments that they could figure out a way to make it not get hot.
-They were, clearly, wrong.
-I think they’ve either had to go completely back to the drawing board and start over with an entirely different design, or they’ve decided to give up and they just don’t want to say so."
+They were, clearly, wrong."

 What devices will work with the AirPower mat?